 While caught up in the music, I was privy to the inextricable bond between lyrics and emotion.
 The right words have a way of chasing feelings up to the surface where they pool and marinate long after the song has ended.

 The more I listened, the longer they lingered and the more I deeply I reimagined my life as I wanted it.

 Awareness on how much I bought in to others behaviour, and the realisation that I didn’t have to, fired me up in the best of ways.
 I became savvy and selective with my focus.
-It was hard, but I knew it was right by the way it felt because it brought me peace while it inflamed those who enjoyed disturbing it.
+It was hard but worth it because it brought me peace while it inflamed those who enjoyed disturbing it.

-Eventually I understood that the simplicity of shifting my focus served as the foundation for rebuilding myself without telegraphing my moves.
+Eventually I understood that shifting my focus served as the foundation for rebuilding myself without telegraphing my moves.
 Like roadworks without signage, it was infuriating to those who relied on the people pleasing tendencies of my past.

 I was guided by my instincts and my iPod.
 The more I listened the less I spoke, evoking a fresh appreciation of the idiom that silence is golden.

 Back to that afternoon in my empty bedroom, the relief I felt was borne from the awareness of where I’d been, the fire I was walking through and where I was heading.

 And awareness that I was the one who was paving the path.